 The profiled body is designed to rotate freely (use of ball bearings or equivalent) around the pylon according to the wind direction.
 Due to its profile shape and its mounting mode around the pylon, the mobile body is automatically oriented facing the wind (profiled body tail behind the pylon) similarly to the blades.
 The only difference is that the blade rotor of a wind turbine is driven mechanically by the control system (energy required to position the rotor to face the wind).

-A multi profiled body system may be used to facilitate the mounting and dismounting of the individual profiled bodies and to carry out their maintenance.
+A multi profiled body system may be used to facilitate the mounting and dismounting of an individual profiled body and to carry out their maintenance.
 The overall length covered by the profiled body is approximately equal to the blade length.
+Near the rotor centre, the requirement is less.

 When passing in front of the pylon, the dynamic forces on the blades are reduced taking into account a reduction in the hydraulic cross section of the pylon by the use of a profiled body.
 It should be noted that the excitation frequency is three times the frequency of rotation of the rotor for a three blade system (conventional wind turbine).